GeV emission from a compact binary merger: Methods

-where $Q_x$ stands for $Q/10^x$ in cgs units, $Q$ being any of the model parameters. \\ Given the large radius of the forward shock, most of the seed photons are received from behind, therefore the seed photons energy density in the comoving frame of the forward shock region can be approximated as \\
+where $Q_x$ stands for $Q/10^x$ in cgs units, $Q$ being any of the model parameters. \\ Given the large radius of the forward shock, most of the seed photons are received from behind, therefore the seed photons energy density in the comoving frame of the forward shock region can be approximated as \\ The Lorentz factor of electrons cooling via the EIC on a dynamical time scale of $R_{\mathrm{FS}}/(\Gamma_{\mathrm{FS}} c)$ is